 What were some of the most impactful lessons you learned from working for people such as Clearmountain, Delugg and Bongiovi?

 Michael Delugg was my mentor and best friend as was Harvey Goldberg.
 Michael was high pressure, you had to be on your toes with him.
 He moved really fast and was a brilliant engineer who was a master of compression.
 He taught me about compression and is a major influence on me taking compression to the next level.
-He was also a master with keeping the clients happy and running the show smoothly, even when there were 10 people in the control room all raving lunatics.
-We would do big advertisement dates with 40 musicians in the studio and the guys producing were usually intense, nervous and hyped up on something but Michael would keep calm and keep them happy.
+He was also a master with keeping the clients happy and running the show smoothly.
+Even when there were 10 people in the control room.
+All raving lunatics.
+We would do big advertisement dates with 40 musicians in the studio.
+The guys producing were usually intense, nervous and hyped up on something but Michael would keep calm and keep them happy.
 It was incredible to watch him in action.
 He was a true master on interpersonal communication.

 You have worked in the industry since the 70’s, are there any moments that stand out to you that was really special?

 There are many moments but to name a few:

 Meeting and working with Luther Vandross certainly stands out.
 He taught me how to feel R&B. My approach to recording his records kept his music very fresh and modern sounding.
 He showed me how to put emotion into everything I recorded and mixed.